danb0b/danb0b.github.io/content/work-blog/2025-06-05-reimagining-electronics-handbooks.md

 The whole world of microcontrollers has changed, with new companies, whole families of products, updated architectures, etc.  Consider microcontrollers that can run MicroPython or similar, in addition to lower-level languages like C. This satisfies a similar goal: you want to move along quickly, without delving too deep into the guts of a particular architecture, since it is likely to change.

 * Arduino is still a great, introductory architecture, because it is dominant at the hobbyist level.
-However, whole books are written on or about Arduino microcontrollers, and
+However, whole books are written on or about Arduino microcontrollers, and depending on your audience, many high-schoolers have already seen these.
 * Discuss all the things microcontrollers can now do: connect to the internet, run a web page, run full operating systems
-* Discuss the many ways microcontrollers can be programmed these days
+* Discuss the many new ways microcontrollers can be programmed these days.

-Furthermore, small Single Board Computers (SBC's) that full PC operating systems (raspberry pi, beagle bone, jetson nano, NUCs) should at least be introduced.
+Furthermore, small Single Board Computers (SBC's) that run full PC operating systems (raspberry pi, beagle bone, jetson nano, NUCs) should at least be introduced.
 These are a dominant competitor to microcontrollers these days, because you can program them using all the same code that runs on Linux, accessing modern and better-maintained codebases, and then do even higher-level computing and communication.
 You can develop faster.
 For this, students should be aware of Linux, as well as the major software packages and libraries you would want to consider if going this route.

 ## LLMs, Generative AI, and NLP